 How many smoke alarms do you have in your home?

 It is clear that most people know a working smoke alarm can save lives by providing those vital few seconds needed to escape a house fire.
-But, despite the majority of homes (88%) having at least one working smoke alarm in their home, smoke alarms alerted householders to a fire in England in only a third of cases.
+But, despite the majority of homes (88%) having at least one working smoke alarm these alerted householders to a fire in England in only 40% of cases.
 The most common reason a smoke alarm failed to activate was because the fire was outside its range.

-For this reason, the Fire Kills campaign and Hereford & Worcester Fire and Rescue Service (HWFRS) are encouraging people across the two counties to have a think about the smoke alarms in their home.
+As part of a national fire safety campaign Hereford & Worcester Fire and Rescue Service (HWFRS) are encouraging people across the two counties to have a think about the smoke alarms in their home.

 HWFRS offered these five smoke alarm top tips:

-- Install a smoke alarm at least on every level of your home.
+- Install a smoke alarm on every level of your home.

-- The ideal position is on the ceiling, in the middle of a room or on a hallway or landing.
+- The ideal position is on the ceiling, in the middle of a room or in a hallway or landing.

 - Consider fitting additional alarms in other rooms where there are electrical appliances and near sleeping areas.